WojciechMatuszewski/programming-notes/general/wisdom.md

 A lot of _vanity metrics_ should be treated as something, we software engineers do by default.
 Writing tests, code reviews and so on.
 These things are part of our job – **that is what you are paid to do**.

+## Playing a "dumb" engineer or a manager

+> These are my random thoughts.
+Probably all nonsense.

+**First of all, there are NO "dumb" managers or engineers, just like there are no dumb questions**.

+So, let us say you want to extract some knowledge from other team or peers.
+It might be how the project is doing in terms of a deadline, or it might be something else.
+Either way, the **objective is to extract information without making the other party feel rushed or under pressure** more than they already are.

+To do that, you can leverage the fact that humans **like to feel like experts by explaining something to others**.
+Think about the time your colleague asked you to explain something to them.
+It did feel good right?
+It felt like you are valuable and needed!

+So, even if you know the answer to the question, try playing "dumb".
+Pretend that you do not have the necessary knowledge required in your work.

+_"Hey.
+I'm unsure if I understand the complexity of project X. Would you mind elaborating on it?"_

+Then, when the person answers, you can add: _"oh this seems complex.
+Given all of that, are you sure you will make it by Y date?"_

+You "tricked" the other person giving you an honest answer.
+Ideally, you would not need to _"trick"_ anyone, but oftentimes, it is necessary.
+The answer you get, is the honest, and the most accurate one (most likely).

+Why?
+Because you "gained" trust of the other person by asking for help (and giving your peer the chance to show his expertise).

+Playing _"dumb"_ will not hurt anyone. **Please do not overdo it**.
+It is a good tactic, but is might backfire in the long term.